Exact Sequences I - Illustrative Examples

 Moreover, at every spot in this sequence we have ker⁑(Ο€n)=im(Ο€n+1).

 One could reasonably hope that most (maybe even all?) properties of M are encoded in this sequence of morphisms.
 There's a catch, though.
 The choice of generators (at every step!) is not unique.
-So for a given module M there could be (and almost always are) many other such sequences (of free modules with the same kernel-image relationships).
+So for a given module M there could be (and almost always are) many other such sequences (of free modules with these kernel-image relationships).
 How could we compare one sequence to another?
 We would probably want a notion of "morphism" between such sequences...

 Suggested next note